Prostanoids: Prostaglandins, Prostacyclins

 The high levels of prostanoids found in inflammation are presumed to be due to the recruitment of leukocytes and the induction of COX-2 (COX-1 appears to have a minor role only), which then produces the pro-inflammatory prostanoids mainly in various tissues.
 This explains the interest in COX-2 inhibitors for treating arthritis and other chronic inflammatory diseases and the role of non-steroidal drugs, such as aspirin, in reducing the symptoms of fever.
 Simplistically, it is believed that COX-2 is pro-inflammatory in the early stages of inflammation, but it is beneficial at later stages by generating anti-inflammatory prostanoids, while prostanoids derived from COX-1 may sustain the inflammatory response.
 In the brain, COX-2 in neurons has been implicated in the progression of Alzheimer's disease.

 Immune responses are initiated and coordinated by T lymphocytes, which are influenced by prostanoids in a variety of ways, including modification of their development and maturation.
-Thus, PGE2 inhibits lymphocyte activation and proliferation, while TXA2 has opposing effects.
-PGE2 is beneficial to the innate and adaptive immune systems by regulating immunity and host defence against viral, fungal and bacterial pathogens, but prostanoids induced by such organisms can prolong the effects of infection.
+Thus, PGE2 inhibits lymphocyte activation and proliferation, while TXA2 acts in opposition.
+PGE2 is beneficial to the innate and adaptive immune systems by regulating immunity and host defence against viral, fungal and bacterial pathogens, but prostanoids induced by such organisms can prolong infections.
 Again, the actions of COX-2 (and COX-1) may be factors in triggering antigen-specific inflammation.

-Although PGD2 has some pro-inflammatory properties in allergic responses when released from mast cells (eosinophils) and in brain in the perception of pain, it is recognized to be an anti-inflammatory prostanoid that may be involved in the resolution of inflammation.
+Although PGD2 is pro-inflammatory in allergic responses when released from mast cells (eosinophils) and in brain in the perception of pain, it is recognized to be an anti-inflammatory prostanoid that may participate in the resolution of inflammation in other circumstances.
 It is the principal ligand for two receptors, DP1 and DP2, and it is an agonist of the thromboxane receptor, TP.
-PGD2 exerts significant anti-inflammatory effects in experimental colitis, and its synthesis is elevated rapidly in response to tissue injury, including ischemic damage, to counter the pro-inflammatory effects of PGE2, as well as other chemotaxins; PGD2 decreases food intake, while PGE2 increases it.
+PGD2 is a significant anti-inflammatory agent in experimental colitis, and its synthesis is elevated rapidly in response to tissue injury, including ischemic damage, to counter the pro-inflammatory PGE2 and other chemotaxins; PGD2 decreases food intake, while PGE2 increases it.
 It has been suggested that because of the similarities in structure of these two prostanoids, they may act as partial agonists of each other's cognate receptors.

 PGA2 and PGJ2 promote the resolution of chronic inflammation associated with bacterial, parasitic and viral infections, as for example, with the last, they repress viral protein synthesis, alter viral protein glycosylation, and inhibit virus transmission.

 As it contains an electrophilic α,β-unsaturated ketone moiety in its cyclopentenone ring, 15d-PGJ2 can act as an endogenous electrophile, which can undergo Michael addition with cellular nucleophiles such as the free cysteine residues of proteins and of glutathione and cysteine per se.
 Covalent modifications of this type may be one mechanism by which it induces many of its responses in tissues, and for example, cyclopentanone prostanoids are redox regulators of actin and can bind covalently on Cys374 of actin to induce morphological changes to the cytoskeleton of leukocyte, endothelial and muscle cells.
-Effects on cancer as an inhibitor of tumorigenesis are discussed below.
+It inhibits tumorigenesis in cancer as discussed below.

-Polyunsaturated fatty acids of the omega-3 family are known to have anti-inflammatory properties, possibly by inhibiting the release of arachidonate from membrane phospholipids for eicosanoid production, or alternatively, by competing with arachidonate for the same enzymes of eicosanoid biosynthesis such as production of PGE3 from eicosapentaenoic acid (EPA).
+Polyunsaturated fatty acids of the omega-3 family are known to be anti-inflammatory, possibly by inhibiting the release of arachidonate from membrane phospholipids for eicosanoid production, or alternatively, by competing with arachidonate for the same enzymes of eicosanoid biosynthesis such as production of PGE3 from eicosapentaenoic acid (EPA).
 In general, the 3-series prostanoids derived from EPA operate in very different ways from those of the 2-series and tend to be much less inflammatory.
-Prostaglandins derived from dihomo-γ-linolenic acid (20:3(n‑6)), i.e., 1-series prostanoids, have different properties from those of the 2-series, and PGE1 has been shown to suppress inflammation and promote vasodilation.
-The protectins, resolvins and maresins ('specialized pro-resolving mediators') produced from omega-3 precursors are relevant to this topic, as they are reported to be effective in bringing about the resolution of inflammation.
+Prostaglandins derived from dihomo-γ-linolenic acid (20:3(n‑6)), i.e., 1-series prostanoids, differ from 2-series, and PGE1 has been shown to suppress inflammation and promote vasodilation.
+The protectins, resolvins and maresins ('specialized pro-resolving mediators') produced from omega-3 precursors are relevant to this topic, as they are reported to bring about the resolution of inflammation.

 In platelets and certain other cells, PGI2 is believed to activate adenyl cyclase and elevate cAMP concentrations by stimulating the IP receptor, while TXA2 has the opposite effect.
-While prostacyclin can exert acute effects that are evident rapidly after adding prostacyclin to a system, it can exert longer term genomic effects by directing gene transcription.
+While prostacyclin has an acute impact that is evident rapidly after adding prostacyclin to a system, it can operate in the longer term by directing gene transcription.
 Further relevant factors are increased expression of the TP receptor (for TXA2) in atherosclerotic lesions, which can directly accelerate atherogenesis and plaque growth.

-The cardio-protective effect of a low dose of aspirin (81 mg/d) that has been established by clinical trials is exerted by the irreversible long-term inhibition of platelet COX-1 and thence of TXA2 biosynthesis for the lifetime of a platelet in the circulation (aspirin has little effect on PGI synthesis).
+The cardio-protection afforded by a low dose of aspirin (81 mg/d) that has been established by clinical trials is exerted by the irreversible long-term inhibition of platelet COX-1 and thence of TXA2 biosynthesis for the lifetime of a platelet in the circulation (aspirin does not affect PGI synthesis).
 Indeed, aspirin appears to be the only COX inhibitor prove to be cardio-protective and demonstrates the causality of eicosanoids in the development of cardiovascular pathophysiologies.
-It may be relevant that 15(R)-PGD2, produced by aspirin-treated COX-2, inhibits aggregation of human platelets.
-In contrast, there is some concern that some COX-2 inhibitors may have pro-thrombotic effects by inhibiting prostacyclin synthesis relative to that of thromboxanes.
-In clinical practice, such potential adverse effects of these drugs must be balanced against positive effects in other tissues since only 1-2% of patients are believed to be at risk.
-Again, polyunsaturated fatty acids of the omega-3 family are reported to have beneficial effects via the action of specialized pro-resolving mediators.
-As inflammation promotes atherogenesis and the associated thrombotic events, there is concern that inflammatory prostaglandins may exert deleterious effects, but PGE2 has been shown to be of benefit against the progression of atheromous plaques.
+It may be relevant that 15R-PGD2, produced by aspirin-treated COX-2, inhibits aggregation of human platelets.
+In contrast, there is some concern that some COX-2 inhibitors may be pro-thrombotic by inhibiting prostacyclin synthesis relative to that of thromboxanes.
+In clinical practice, such potential adverse properties of these drugs must be balanced against positive results in other tissues since only 1-2% of patients are believed to be at risk.
+Again, polyunsaturated fatty acids of the omega-3 family are reported to be beneficial via the action of specialized pro-resolving mediators.
+As inflammation promotes atherogenesis and the associated thrombotic events, there is concern that inflammatory prostaglandins may be harmful, but PGE2 has been shown to be of benefit against the progression of atheromous plaques.

-Lung: PGE2 produced by COX-2 in lung epithelial cells has robust anti-inflammatory and anti-asthmatic effects by activating the EP2 receptor.
+Lung: PGE2 produced by COX-2 in lung epithelial cells is a robust anti-inflammatory and anti-asthmatic agent by binding to the EP2 receptor.
 PGI2 signalling through the IP receptor inhibits allergic airway inflammation, and PGI2 analogues are used to treat pulmonary arterial hypertension.
 Although the roles of PGD2 and thromboxane A2 are more complex, they are believed to be mainly pro-inflammatory in relation to asthma, and antagonists for the DP2 receptor are in phase III clinical trials for the treatment of this disease.

-Gastrointestinal system: COX-1 is always present throughout the human gastrointestinal tract and produces PGI2 and PGE2, which have protective effects on the gastrointestinal mucosa.
+Gastrointestinal system: COX-1 is always present throughout the human gastrointestinal tract and produces PGI2 and PGE2, which are protective towards the gastrointestinal mucosa.
 Both prostanoids reduce acid secretion from parietal cells, while increasing blood flow and stimulating the secretion of mucus.
-In this instance, the non-steroidal anti-inflammatory drugs, such as aspirin, have negative effects, while the COX-2 inhibitors can be beneficial.
+In this instance, the non-steroidal anti-inflammatory drugs, such as aspirin, have a negative impact, while the COX-2 inhibitors can be beneficial.
 On the other hand, these findings are challenged by studies showing that COX-2 is expressed in the intestinal mucosa and is induced in ulceration whereby large amounts of prostaglandins are produced that assist in healing.
-PGD2 has beneficial effects, as discussed above.
+PGD2 is beneficial, as discussed above.

 Kidney: Prostaglandins generated by both COX-1 and COX-2, especially PGE2, assist in the regulation of kidney function by maintaining vascular tone, blood flow, and salt and water excretion.
 PGE2 is required for the regulation of sodium re-absorption, while PGI2 (and possibly PGE2) increases potassium secretion.
-PGI2 with its well-known vasodilatory properties increases renal blood flow and the flow of fluids through the kidney.
-These actions are again mediated via specific receptors.
+Vasodilatory PGI2 increases renal blood flow and the flow of fluids through the kidney, actions again mediated via its receptors.

-Adipose tissue: Prostaglandins have diverse and opposing roles in adipose tissue metabolism with effects upon the regulation of adipogenesis and various metabolic disorders, such as obesity and dyslipidemia.
+Adipose tissue: Prostaglandins have diverse and opposing roles in adipose tissue metabolism to affect the regulation of adipogenesis and various metabolic disorders, such as obesity and dyslipidemia.
 PGE2 and PGF act together to inhibit the differentiation of pre-adipocytes, while PGD2 promotes adipogenesis by acting as a ligand for PPARγ and suppressing lipolysis via its receptor DP2.
 On the other hand, PGE2 stimulates thermogenesis in beige and brown adipocytes and so influences energy balance.
-The PGJ2 series trigger PPARγ to up-regulate lipid accumulation in adipocytes, while PGI2 has broad effects upon the regulation of the life cycle of adipocytes and impacts upon terminal differentiation.
+The PGJ2 series trigger PPARγ to up-regulate lipid accumulation in adipocytes, while PGI2 influences the regulation of the life cycle of adipocytes more broadly and impacts upon terminal differentiation.

 Scottish thistleCancer: COX-2 is over-expressed in many cancers, including those of the breast, colon and prostate.
 In particular, PGE2 produced by this enzyme together with the PGE synthase mPGES-1 occurs at much higher concentrations in tumour than in normal tissues, while urinary concentrations of its metabolite PGE-M are considered to be biomarkers for predicting the risk and prognosis for some cancer types.
-PGE2 has been shown to promote intestinal tumour initiation and growth by silencing certain tumour suppressor and DNA repair genes via DNA methylation, and via its effect on the immune system and inflammation, it has adverse effects in relation to the destruction of tumours.
+PGE2 has been shown to promote intestinal tumour initiation and growth by silencing certain tumour suppressor and DNA repair genes via DNA methylation, and via the immune system and inflammation, it inhibits the destruction of tumours.
 It promotes survival of tumour cells by inhibiting apoptosis and inducing proliferation and by increasing cell motility and migration.
-In addition, the receptor EP4 is often upregulated in cancer and supports cell proliferation, migration, invasion and metastasis through induction of multiple signalling pathways.
-In consequence both the non-steroidal anti-inflammatory drugs, such as aspirin, and COX-2 inhibitors have been found to have beneficial effects towards some types of cancer with aspirin reducing the risk of gastrointestinal cancers.
+In addition, the receptors EP" and EP4 are often upregulated in cancer and support cell proliferation, migration, invasion and metastasis through induction of multiple signalling pathways.
+In consequence both the non-steroidal anti-inflammatory drugs, such as aspirin, and COX-2 inhibitors have been found to be beneficial towards some types of cancer with aspirin reducing the risk of gastrointestinal cancers.
 It has been established that EP1 receptors are involved in chemically induced colon cancer.
 In contrast, PGD2 can be either pro- or anti-tumorigenic depending on the experimental model.
 PGE3, derived from the n-3 eicosapentaenoic acid (EPA), is anti-proliferative in various cancers, possibly by interfering with PGE2.

 Stem cells: Signalling by Wnt proteins, a family of proteolipids containing covalently esterified palmitoleic acid, controls the self-renewal of hematopoietic stem cells and bone marrow repopulation for which PGE2 is required, and it has been suggested that the PGE2/Wnt interaction is a master regulator of vertebrate regeneration and recovery in stem cells and other organ systems.